 Whenever you create a new GTM tag with Universal Analytics tag type, you’ll get an option saying “Google Analytics Settings”, from dropdown just select the Analytics tracking variable that we created.

 How flexible is using this variable?

 Suppose your website is migrating to different tracker but you want to keep all the tags and triggers intact.
 You just need to modify the variable tracking ID that we set up in step #6.

 All the tags and triggers will automatically consider this new adjusted Property ID without manually modifying every tag — time saver and flexible.
 I personally use this pre-defined custom variable for an obvious reason.

 I hope you’ll also consider using the constant variable.
 Let me know your thoughts and ideas on it.
 Cheers!

-If you've any thoughts on Creating Google Analytics constant tracking ID variable in GTM, then feel free to drop in below comment box or you may create a new topic in our hello restoreBin forum.
+If you've any thoughts on Creating Google Analytics constant tracking ID variable in GTM, then feel free to drop in below comment box.

 Also, please subscribe to our restoreBin YouTube channel for more important updates.
 Cheers!